 The Westinghouse WGen7500DFc has the following dimensions: L27.2 x W26.1 x H26 in.
 In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The device has been designed for tough environments and demanding outdoor use.

 While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 202.1 lbs.
-Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.
+However, this lack of maneuverability is compensated by its wheel kit (⌀10") and its folding handle, with which you can conveniently shift it, once it's on the ground.

-The WGen7500DFc's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, which displays voltage, frequency and lifetime hours.
+The WGen7500DFc's status and activity may be monitored conveniently via the control panel, as it features a convenient meter showing you voltage, frequency and lifetime hours.

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.
 It’s a welcomed additional security feature, but don’t forget to always take your generator outside (opens in a new tab).

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Westinghouse WGen7500DFc, the following accessories are also included: key fob, propane hose, tool kit, oil, funnel and battery charger.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse WGen7500DFc's package also includes these accessories: key fob, propane hose, tool kit, battery charger, oil and funnel.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse WGen7500DFc is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Westinghouse WGen7500DFc versus other generators